anna099/hegel/observing-nature/4-outside-world.md

 consciousness in the *Phenomenology* is urged forward by the negativity of dialectics.
 (Of course, at this point, consciousness does not see this similarity.)

+Now, the observer acknowledges that we cannot point to an organism and identify it as the genus.
+I cannot point at a bluebird and say, '*that* is *Sialia*.'
+Rather, what is actually observed is the *species*, with its determinate properties, numerical quantities, and so on.
+'The existence at which the negativity of the universal, or the negativity of the genus, arrives is only the developed movement of a process that runs its course in *the parts of the existing shape*,' Hegel writes.[^85] He continues: 'Actuality begins with the genus, or what enters into actuality is not the genus as such, i.e., is not thought at all.
+As the actually organic, this genus is only represented by something standing in for it.'[^86] The observer is still obsessed with the search for something stable and observable, and is thus reluctant to grasp life conceptually; instead, it is more comfortable with individual organisms as *determinate* but 'imperfect expressions of life'.[^87]